 Oddly, having anxiety along with depression is information you can put to good use.

-This is a sign that your depression is caused by low serotonin.
+This is a sign that your depression is likely to be caused by low serotonin.

-When depression is related to low dopamine, it is usually accompanied by lethargy rather than the anxiety of low serotonin.
-(38)
+When depression is related to low dopamine, it is usually accompanied by lethargy rather than anxiety.
+(35)

-SSRIs are often used to treat generalized anxiety disorder, panic disorder, and obsessive compulsive disorder (OCD), all of which are linked to low serotonin.
-(39)
+SSRIs are often used to treat anxiety disorders — generalized anxiety disorder, panic disorder, and obsessive-compulsive disorder (OCD) — all of which are linked to low serotonin.

 Low Serotonin and Insomnia